byu-cs329/lab1-cfg-rd/README.md

 # Lab Requirements

   1. Write the missing tests in  `ControlFlowGraphBuilderTests` for `ReturnStatement`, `WhileStatement`, and `IfStatement` and fix any discovered defects.
 Use the specifications in `ControlFlowGraphBuilder` for guidance.
-There should be around 7 additional tests.
+There should only be around 10-15 additional tests.
 Follow the test approach in the existing given tests for `MethodDeclaration` and `Block`.
   2. Write a minimal set of tests for `ReachingDefinitionsBuilder` given a list with a single `ControlFlowGraph`.
 The tests should use mocks for the `ControlFlowGraph` inputs and check the structure of the `ReachingDefinitions` instance in some way.
 There is no formal specification for guiding black-box test generation.
 Reason over shapes of control-flow graph structures and **only test interesting shapes**.
 There should be less than a handful of tests to cover **interesting shapes**.
   3. Implement the code to build the `ReachingDefinitions` interface from a `ControlFlowGraph` instance.
   4. Write an interesting system level test(s) that use(s) the `ControlFlowBuilder` to generate a `ControlFlowGraph` instance for input to the code that builds a `ReachingDefinitions` instance.

 ## What to turn in?

 Create a pull request when the lab is done.
-Submit to Canvas the URL of the repository.
+Submit to Canvas the URL of the pull request.

 # Test Framework for Control Flow Graphs

 The tests for the `ControlFlowGraphBuilder` use the `StatementTracker` to create a list of each type of statement in a compilation unit.
 The statements in each type of list are ordered by visit order.
 The `StatementTracker` is a convenient and easy way to get the `ASTNode` instance for any statement for checking specific edges between statements in the particular method from which the `ControlFlowGraph` is constructed.
 An example of using the `StatementTracker` to get statements checking specific edges is shown in the tests for `Block`.
 Intuitively though, the `StatementTracker` makes it easy to get any particular statement in the method to check for the presence or absence of an edge.

+# Test Inputs in the resources directory

+Anytime a test input is changed, then a `mvn compile` is required to update the `target` directory with with the changed resource.
+Be aware of this requirement if ever the test input file is being modified, the running the test is not using the modified input.

 # Rubric